-- a.
-Further to Section 7.23.5(d) of the Periodic Report regarding the regulation of criteria and tariffs in connection with the operation of the transmission system, on 11 April 2024, the Natural Gas Commission announced a hearing for the public's response regarding reduction of the natural gas transmission tariff (the "Hearing").
-In the context of the Hearing, it is proposed to reduce the natural gas transmission capacity tariff by 12.9% and the natural gas flow tariff by approx. 7% per MMBTU, as of May 2024.
-On 16 May 2024, Chevron submitted its response to the Hearing on behalf of the Leviathan partners. - b.
-Further to Sections 7.12.2(b)(4) and 7.23.5(f) of the Periodic Report regarding the Ramat Hovav-Nitzana transmission pipeline (the "Nitzana Project") and Natural Gas Commission decision 3/2023 regarding financing and allocation of capacity in all of the export pipelines (the "Natural Gas Commission Decision"), on 15 May 2024, the Leviathan partners received a letter from the Natural Gas Authority, according to which in accordance with the Natural Gas Commission Decision, the Leviathan partners' allocation in the Nitzana Project will be one third of the capacity of this pipeline (in this section: the "Letter").
-The letter further stated that the Leviathan partners are required to sign a transmission agreement with INGL by 15 July 2024, and that insofar as no such transmission agreement is signed, they shall be deemed as having relinquished their capacity in this pipeline, and the capacity that will become available will be offered to the other exporters, all as stated in the Natural Gas Commission Decision.
+- b.
+Further to Section 7.23.5(d) of the Periodic Report and Section 9(a) of the Q1 Report regarding the publication of a hearing for the public's response with regard to reducing the natural gas transmission tariff by the Natural Gas Commission (the "Hearing"), on 4 June 2024, decision number 1/2024 of the Natural Gas Commission was adopted regarding the annual update to the transmission tariffs,3 in whose context the natural gas transmission capacity tariff was reduced by 12.9% and the natural gas transport tariff was reduced by approx. 7% per MMBTU, effective from July 2024. - c.
+Further to Sections 7.12.2(b)(4) and 7.23.5(f) of the Periodic Report and Section 9(b) of the Q1 Report, regarding the Ramat Hovav-Nitzana transmission pipeline (the "Nitzana Project"), in its letter dated 16 July 2024, the Natural Gas Authority informed the partners in the Leviathan project that because by 15 July 2024 no exporter had signed a transmission agreement, each of the exporters will receive a re-allocation enabling it to sign a transmission agreement by a new date that will be set, all as provided in the Natural Gas Commission decision 3/2023 regarding financing and allocation of capacity in all of the export pipelines (the "Natural Gas Commission Decision").
+On 6 August 2024, the partners in the Leviathan project received another letter from the Natural Gas Authority, whereby the allocation of the partners in the Leviathan project in the Nitzana Project remains one third of the capacity of this pipeline, the new date as aforesaid was set to 6 October 2024, and exporters which do not sign a transmission agreement will be deemed as having relinquished their capacity in this pipeline, such that the capacity that will become available will be offered to the other exporters.

-The Leviathan partners are considering the Letter and intend to act in order to negotiate with INGL for examination of all the commercial terms and conditions in the Nitzana Project and, based on the foregoing - to make a decision with respect to participation in this project.
-At the same time, the Leviathan partners have begun an initial examination of an alternative transmission-for-export project.
-It is noted that there is no certainty with regards to the Leviathan partners' participation in the Nitzana Project or in the aforesaid alternative project.
+In June 2024, the partners in the Leviathan project approved an additional preliminary budget for the Nitzana Project, in the amount of approx. \$4.2 million (100%), before undertaking to participate in the project financing, in accordance with the Natural Gas Commission Decision, and before adopting a final investment decision, if any.
+As of the report approval date, the Leviathan partners are conducting negotiations with INGL in order to examine all the commercial terms and conditions in the Nitzana Project and, on the basis thereof, are expected to make a decision in relation to their participation in this project.
+In addition, the Leviathan partners have begun an initial examination of an alternative transmission-for-export project.
+It is clarified that there is no certainty regarding the participation of the partners in the Leviathan project, in the Nitzana Project or in the aforesaid alternative project.